alwaysyash03/alwaysyash03/README.md

 👋 Hi, I'm Yash Kumar!

-I’m a BTech Computer Science student at Arya College of Engineering (2023–2027) with a passion for AI, machine learning, web development, and robotics.
+I’m a BTech Computer Science student (2023–2027) with a passion for AI, machine learning, web development, and robotics.

 💬 I'm deeply passionate about:
 - Speaking on *leadership* and *personal growth*